 Located in Point Grey, the university comprises two campuses, one in Vancouver and the other in Okanagan.

 9. University of Alberta (UofA)

 Established in 1908, the University of Alberta is a public research university that is located in Edmonton, Alberta, Canada.
 The university offers a range of academic and professional programs leading to undergraduate and graduate-level credentials, along with a strong focus on research.
-The university has 18 faculties which are further divided into schools that teach various courses/subjects.
+The university has 18 faculties, which are further divided into schools that teach various courses and subjects.